How GPS Distraction Leads to Uber Crashes

 - Other irrational acts that the driver would not make otherwise.

-In the event of a collision caused by a distracted Uber or Lyft driver who you suspect caused the crash because they were too engaged in their phone or GPS device, call the Campbell distracted driving accident attorneys at the Solution Now Law Firm.
+In the event of a collision caused by a distracted Uber or Lyft driver who you suspect caused the crash because they were too engaged in their phone or GPS device, call the San Jose distracted driving accident attorneys at the Solution Now Law Firm.
 Call us today at 408-256-2871 to schedule a free case evaluation.